Castle Drogo: Later use

 After Julius's death, his wife Frances and her son Basil continued to live at the castle.
 During 1939–45, Frances and her daughter Mary ran the house as a home for babies made homeless during the bombings of London.
 Frances Drewe died in 1954 and Basil was then joined at Drogo by his son Anthony and his wife.
 In 1974, Anthony and his son, Dr Christopher Drewe, gave Castle Drogo, Whiddon Farm, several cottages in Drewsteignton, a financial dowry and 600 acre of the surrounding land to the National Trust.
 It was the first 20th-century property the charity acquired.
 The writer and National Trust administrator James Lees-Milne recorded his impressions of the house and its owners in a diary entry dated 9 September 1976; "Reached Castle Drogo ... at eleven.
 Very satisfactory house of clean-cut granite.
 A new family aspiring to, rather arriving at, landed gentry-hood and now the representative living upstairs in a tiny flat, all within my lifetime".

-The castle has been undergoing an extensive, five-year restoration.
+The castle underwent an extensive restoration, starting with the Chapel in 2007, when the new roofing system and window sealing methods were tested.
+Work began on the main body of the Castle early in 2013, running for nine years.
 A new visitor centre with shop and café opened in the summer of 2009, after English Heritage required that industrial kitchen equipment such as that used by the previous café within the house, be removed from Grade I listed buildings.
 In February 2011, the National Trust launched a public appeal for money to fund necessary restoration work.

 Architecture and description

-Castle Drogo was the last castle to be built in England.
+Castle Drogo is the last castle built in England.
 As constructed, the castle represents approximately one third of the building Lutyens originally planned.
 The intended building would have run the entire length of the ridge, forming three sides of a large courtyard.
 The existing structure broadly represents the planned eastern wing of the whole.
 It was to have been matched by a corresponding wing to the west, the two joined by a northern block enclosing the planned great hall.
 Drewe balked at the costs, although his own decision to double the thickness of all of the walls on grounds of authenticity was a significant factor in their escalation.
 Pre-war, the plan for the western wing was abandoned, and after the end of hostilities, which had seen the death of Drewe's eldest son, plans for the great hall were also set aside, with the undercroft, which had been constructed, becoming the crypt chapel.

 The castle borrows styles of castle building from the medieval and Tudor periods, along with more minimalist contemporary approaches.
 A notable feature is the encasement of the service staircase, around which the main staircase climbs.
 Its defensive characteristics are purely decorative.
 Additionally, the castle had electricity and lifts from the outset, with power being supplied by two turbines on the river below.
 The castle is a Grade I listed building.